AlexBethel/metronome/README.md

 * ".": Immediately synchronizes the metronome such that a measure begins the instant the key was pressed.
 * ",": Enter "tap" mode.
-Pressing this key repeatedly causes the metronome to match the tempo you tap at.
-(Not yet implemented.)
+Pressing this key repeatedly causes the metronome to match the tempo you tap at; press any other key to leave this mode and begin ticking again.